gipsi/service-worker/README.md

 # gipsi.github.io
-A site to play around with a Web Service Worker
+First attempt at making a landing page available offline with a Web Service Worker.